Cherry Hill, New Jersey: Economy

 Cherry Hill is a corporate and employment hub.
-The township is the headquarters of TD Bank (USA), whose US$350 billion in deposits in 2021 made it the eighth-largest American bank by deposits.
-On February 28, 2022, TD Bank, N.A. announced plans to acquire Memphis, Tennessee-based First Horizon Corp for US$13.4 billion.
+The township is the headquarters of TD Bank, N.A., whose US$350 billion in deposits in 2021 made it the eighth-largest American bank by deposits.
+On February 28, 2022, TD Bank, N.A. announced plans to acquire Memphis, Tennessee–based First Horizon Corp for US$13.4 billion.
 The combined entity will be based in Cherry Hill, and will constitute a Top 6 US bank.
 The deal is expected to close in 2023, pending approval by regulators in both the United States and Canada.
 The post-merger bank will have approximately US$600 billion in assets.

 Melitta USA has its coffee roasting plant in the township.
-The Courier-Post, the fifth-largest New Jersey-based newspaper, is published in Cherry Hill.
+The Courier-Post, the fifth-largest New Jersey–based newspaper, is published in Cherry Hill.
 Subaru of America's headquarters was also located in the township until 2018.
 Cherry Hill Mall, a principal shopping center in the Philadelphia metropolitan area, was the first enclosed shopping mall in the eastern United States, opening in October 1961.

 Many residents of Cherry Hill also work elsewhere.
-Cherry Hill is an edge city within a half-hour commute to Philadelphia or Camden, and within an hour to Trenton or Princeton, New Jersey.
+Cherry Hill is an edge city within a half-hour commute to Philadelphia, Camden, Trenton or Princeton.